 Plan Your Trip to Southern California Snow Play Areas

 The winter resorts at Big Bear are very busy from before Thanksgiving to after the New Year holidays.
 How busy are tey?
 It is so busy that the Snow Summit/Bear Mountain lift lines are at least one hour long and there are very few hotel rooms available, especially around the winter school break.
 So, if you want to find a place to stay in a good location and for a good price around the Big Bear area, you need to book well in advance.

-- Latest road conditions report for Big Bear and Snow Summit
+- Latest road conditions report for Big Bear area